-The Hall of Inspiration is a collection of stories about an old Thai family.
-The Royal Thai family is called the Mahidol.
-The collection is a lot of stories that depict how the family was encouraged to serve the country.
-The Hall of Inspiration covers three generations of the Mahidol family.
-Each of the exhibits poses as an encouragement to serve Thailand.
+The Hall of Inspiration is a collection of stories about an old Royal Thai family called the Mahidol’s.
+It includes a lot of stories that depict how the family was encouraged to serve the country that also covers three generations of the family.
+Each of the exhibits posing as an encouragement to serve Thailand.

-It is home to all sorts flora and fauna.
-It is a nice place to kick back, relax, read a book and just cool off.
+Home to all sorts of flora and fauna, the Doi Tung Botanical Garden is a nice place to kick back, relax, read a book and just cool off.
 The main features of the garden are the shaped walks and sculpted hedges that pose as a great place to take pictures.

-The Doi Thung Tree Top Walk is located in the middle of the Royal Garden.
-It is a remarkable experience located amongst the Botanical Gardens where tourists walk along a 300 meter wooden rope bridge at the height of the treetop.
-After being harnessed into the safety belt, you walk across the treetops and have a beautiful view of the Royal garden below and the mountain range above.
+The Doi Tung Tree Top Walk is a remarkable experience located amongst the Botanical Gardens where tourists walk along a 300 meter wooden rope bridge.
+After being harnessed into a safety belt, you can then walk across the treetops and have a beautiful view of the Gardens below and the mountain range above.

 Near the summit of Doi Tung, is the Doi Tung Temple called Wat Phra That Doi Tung.
 The Temple is at about 2,000 meters above sea-level and was built in the 10th Century.
 The Temple atop Doi Tung has twin stupas, both stupas being golden in color.
 The temple is in a quaint little location that offers a nice panoramic view of the mountain range and if you’re really lucky, you get to see the clouds above.

-To the left of the temple is a path to the amazing viewpoint with a length of 300 meters.
+To the left of the Temple is a path that leads to the amazing viewpoint.